rainbowcake/rainbowcake-templates/README.md

 ### ListAdapter template

 Generates a ListAdapter implementation plus a DiffUtil.Callback stub.
-Installation and usage same as above, found in the `ListAdapterTemplate` folder of this repository.
+Installation and usage same as above, found in the `RainbowCakeListAdapterTemplate` folder of this repository.